-- Full refunds, less registration fee, will be provided 120 days prior to course, trek and/or expedition date.
+- Full refunds, less the nonrefundable registration fee, will be provided for cancellations made 120-days prior to the expedition start date.

-- We will provide 50% refunds, less registration fee, 90-119 days prior to course, trek and/or expedition date.
+- 50% refunds, less the nonrefundable registration fee, will be provided for cancellations made 90-119 days prior to the expedition start date.

-- No refunds will be provided 89 days prior to course, trek, and/or expedition date.
+- No refunds will be provided for cancellations made 89-days prior to the expedition start date.

-- All refund requests must be made in writing and be received in our office within the 90-120-day period, as stated above.
+- All cancellation/refund requests must be made in writing and be received in our office within the deadlines stated above.

 Trip Cancellation Insurance

 As there are many unforeseen circumstances that may occur during or leading up to the trip, we highly recommend trip cancellation insurance.

 In many situations, this may be the only way to receive a refund for unused services.